 There are several ways to find free and low-cost health screenings in your area.
 Places to call include:

 - Health Departments.
 Call your city, county, or state health department to ask about health fairs or free screenings coming up.
-You can find your state health department through the Centers for Disease Control and Prevention (CDC) site.
+You can find your state health department through the CDC website.

 - Local Organizations.
 Contact local hospitals, pharmacies, and senior centers to ask if they have any free health screenings coming up.
 Your Area Agency on Aging is also a good resource.
 You can find its contact information through the government’s Eldercare Locator.